Relativistic Black-Scholes model: Acknowledgements

 \section{Acknowledgements}

 I would like to thank G. Araujo, T. Banerjee, N. Butt, A. Gomez, M. Kust, M. Maurette and S. Mercuri for reading the manuscript and comments.
-I also thank M. Ku\'zniak for email correspondence and \ \ \ B. Trzetrzelewska for encouragement.
+I also thank M. Ku\'zniak for email correspondence and B. Trzetrzelewska for encouragement.
+This work is supported in part by the NCN grant: UMO-2016/21/B/ST2/01492.